Does L’Oréal test on animals?

 What alternative methods to animal testing has L’Oréal developed?

-Since 1979, L'Oréal has been reconstructing human skin models in laboratories to elaborate safety tests in vitro that don’t involve animals.
+For over 30 years, L'Oréal has been reconstructing human skin models in laboratories to elaborate safety tests in vitro that don’t involve animals.
 The group has thus been at the forefront of alternative methods for safety evaluation.
 Since then, L'Oréal has opened Episkin* in Lyon (France) and in Shanghai (China) where reconstructed skins are produced.
 Besides reconstructed skin models, L’Oréal has a large set of tools as part of its predictive evaluation that does not involve animals, such as molecular modeling, expert toxicology systems, imaging techniques, and many more.

 If you don’t test products on animals, why is L’Oréal still on the PETA list of companies who test?

 L’Oréal does not test any its products or any of its ingredients on animals.
 Nevertheless, because our products are sold in China, L’Oréal still figures on the PETA list.
 In China, the health authorities still require and carry out animal testing for certain products.

 Why don’t L’Oréal products have the “cruelty-free” logo?

 Some of our brands that are not present in China have decided to use a “cruelty-free” logo.
 The brands present in China cannot have a “cruelty-free” logo due to the cosmetics regulation in China.

 So why are you still present in China?

 By being present in China, L’Oréal can enable the regulation to evolve.
 L’Oréal is the most active company working with the Chinese authorities towards a total elimination of animal testing.
 As a result, the vast majority of products we sell in China are no longer tested on animals.